Exchange Online Protection overview

 To understand how EOP works, it helps to see how it processes incoming email:

 An incoming message initially passes through connection filtering, which checks the sender's reputation and inspects the message for malware.
 The majority of spam is stopped at this point and deleted by EOP.
-Messages continue through policy filtering, where messages are evaluated against custom transport rules that you create or enforce from a template.
+Messages continue through policy filtering, where messages are evaluated against custom mail flow rules (also known as transport rules) that you create or enforce from a template.
 For example, you can have a rule that sends a notification to a manager when mail arrives from a specific sender.
 (Data loss prevention checks also occur at this point, if you have that feature; for information about feature availability, see the Exchange Online Protection Service Description.)
 Next, messages pass through content filtering, where content is checked for terminology or properties common to spam.
 A message determined to be spam by the content filter can be sent to a user's Junk Email folder or to the quarantine, among other options, based on your settings.
 After a message passes all of these protection layers successfully, it's delivered to the recipient.

 EOP runs on a worldwide network of datacenters that are designed to provide the best availability.
 For example, if a datacenter becomes unavailable, email messages are automatically routed to another datacenter without any interruption in service.
 Servers in each datacenter accept messages on your behalf, providing a layer of separation between your organization and the Internet, thereby reducing load on your servers.
 Through this highly available network, Microsoft can ensure that email reaches your organization in a timely manner.